johnpolacek/next-project-starter/README.md

 Edit global styles in `src/layout/Styles.js`.

 Style components using Theme UI’s [sx prop](https://theme-ui.com/sx-prop) or use its [built-in components](https://theme-ui.com/components).
+You can also drop in components from any [styled-system](https://styled-system.com/) compatible component framework, such as [Chakra UI](https://chakra-ui.com/).
 For more info, refer to the [Theme UI docs](https://theme-ui.com/theming).

 ## Tests